Kouagou/alx-low_level_programming/README.md

-Solutions for C - Even more pointers, arrays and strings projects
+This is for projects on C Programming for my ALX SE Program